 But how did he come to be so driven to innovate?
 The answer costs about a dollar and fits in your pocket: a humble Hot Wheels car.
 When Billy was a child, the introduction of Hot Wheels changed the course of his life.
 He wistfully and enthusiastically waxes poetic about how easily they rolled: “Hot Wheels came out with that super low friction and the way they would go down a track; kids had never experienced that kind of physics before.”
 Billy and his brother were enamored, but while his brother moved on to rockets and other passions, cars remained one of Billy’s greatest loves.

-That fascination with cars and love of all things automotive manifested itself in a number of excentric vehicles, one of the first examples being a 1960 Triumph TR3.
+Billy’s fascination with cars and love of all things automotive has put him behind the wheel of a number of eccentric vehicles, like a 1960 Triumph TR3.
 After he blew the stock engine, Billy built custom motor mounts and installed a Ford 2300 engine and a five-speed transmission.
-He later modified two 1998 Toyota Supras with gigantic HKS turbos to put out over 800 horsepower, and continued wrenching on a German luxury sedan built to cover large swathes of the Autobahn and a monolithic SUV with tinted windows.
-But one of, if not his most fascinating car, was a fully remote-controlled 2004 BMW 330i convertible.
+He later modified two 1998 Toyota Supras with gigantic HKS turbos to put out over 800 horsepower.
+His most recent acquisition is the automotive equivalent of a mountain goat.
+An amphibious, all-terrain beast that dominates off-road terrain called a SHERP.
+And yet, somehow his most attention-grabbing vehicle is small German luxury convertible—a remote-controlled 2004 BMW 330Ci.

 Close-up of a dark green Toyota Supra's engine bay, hood open, showcasing its modified engine and components.